-- 39. The Trustee, with the help of its advisers and in consultation with the sponsoring employer, reviewed the strategy and performance of the Plan's default arrangements over the Plan Year.
-As part this review, which concluded in February 2023, the Trustee considered the membership demographics and the variety of ways that members may draw their benefits in retirement from the Plan.
-The Trustee reviewed the pre-retirement phase of the Default Drawdown Lifestyle, including the suitability of the length of the de-risking period and the expected performance of the Default against comparable strategies. - 40.
-Based on the outcome of this analysis, the Trustee concluded that the Default Drawdown Lifestyle has been designed to be in the best interests of members generally and reflects the demographics of the membership as a whole so no changes were required. - 41.
-During the Plan Year, the Trustee also reviewed the RSP UK Equity Tracker Fund and the RSP Cash Fund which are also default arrangements of the Plan.
-The Trustee was satisfied that both funds have performed in line with their objectives, and was comfortable that they remained appropriate as default arrangements. - 42.
+- 44. As part of the last triennial performance and strategy review, which concluded in February 2023, the Trustee considered the membership demographics and the variety of ways that members may draw their benefits in retirement from the Plan.
+The Trustee reviewed the pre-retirement phase of the Default Drawdown Lifestyle, including the suitability of the length of the de-risking period and the expected performance of the Default against comparable strategies. - 45.
+Based on the outcome of this analysis, the Trustee concluded that the Default Drawdown Lifestyle has been designed to be in the best interests of members generally and reflects the demographics of the membership as a whole, so no changes were required. - 46.
+As part of the last strategy review, the Trustee also reviewed the RSP UK Equity Tracker Fund and the RSP Cash Fund which are also default arrangements of the Plan.
+The Trustee was satisfied that both funds have performed in line with their objectives and was comfortable that they remained appropriate as default arrangements. - 47.
 The Trustee also provides members with access to a range of self-select funds, which enable suitable diversification.
-The Trustee has made available alternative lifestyle strategies and a self-select fund range to members covering all major assets classes.
-The Trustee monitors the take up of these funds and it is limited, but is moderate in comparison to most other DC schemes.
+The Trustee has made available alternative lifestyle strategies and a selfselect fund range to members covering all major assets classes.
+During the Plan Year, the Trustee made available an ESG focussed fund within the self-select fund range.
+The Trustee monitors the take up of these funds and it is limited but moderate in comparison to most other DC schemes.
 The Trustee has reminded members to review their investment holdings and check they are suitable for their risk tolerances and retirement planning.